saferactive/saferactive/LA_trends.md

     ##  [1] "#FFFFE5" "#FFF7C0" "#FEE79B" "#FECF66" "#FEAD3B" "#F5851E" "#E0630D"
     ##  [8] "#BF4602" "#923204" "#662506"

-As LAs vary signifianct is size, population, and character it is unlikely that simple comparing the number of crashes or casualties will be a far comparison.
+As LAs vary significantly in size, population, and character it is unlikely that simply comparing the number of crashes or casualties will be a fair comparison.
 Therefore it would be better to adjust the raw crash rates to account for the local context.

 ## Crashes by LA in context

-We have adjusted the plots to show KSI rate of active travlers per 100,000 people (left map).
-The KSI rate varies signiicantly with 90% of LAs being between 8.2 and 24.1 per 100,000 people.
-Scotland has notably low KSI rates while, Cumbria, has a very high rate.
+We have adjusted the plots to show the KSI rate of active travelers per 100,000 people (left plot uses resident population; right plot uses workplace population).
+The KSI rate varies significantly with 90% of LAs being between 8.2 and 24.1 per 100,000 resident population.
+Scotland has notably low KSI rates, while Cumbria has a high rate.

 ![](LA_trends_files/figure-gfm/crash_la_plot-1.png)<!-- -->